Related publications

 MoneyHelper has information about what to look for in a good travel insurance policy.

 Buy your insurance as soon as you’ve booked your travel so you’re covered if you need to cancel.
-However, be wary of buying insurance that’s offered with your holiday.
+But be wary of buying insurance that’s offered with your holiday.
 You may get better and cheaper cover elsewhere.
-Your bank may offer free travel insurance with your account, but you should check the terms and conditions to make sure you’re covered.
+Your bank may offer free travel insurance with your account, but you should check the terms and conditions to make sure you’re fully covered.